symfony-cmf/symfony-cmf-docs/getting-started/installing-symfony-cmf.rst

 in a similar way that Symfony2 has AcmeDemoBundle, providing you some demo pages visible on your browser.
 However, AcmeMainBundle doesn't include controllers or configuration files, like you probably would expect.
-It contains little more than a twig file and `Fixtures <http://symfony.com/doc/current/bundles/DoctrineFixturesBundle/index.html>`_ data, that was loaded into your database during installation.
+It contains little more than a twig file and `Fixtures`_ data, that was loaded into your database during installation.

 There are several bundles working together in order to turn the fixture data into a browsable website.
 The overall, simplified process is:

-- When a request is received, the Symfony CMF :doc:`routing`'s Dynamic Router is used to handle the incoming request.
+* When a request is received, the :doc:`Symfony CMF Routing's Dynamic Router <routing>` is used to handle the incoming request;
-- The Dynamic Router is able to match the requested URL with a specific ContentBundle's Content stored in the database.
+* The Dynamic Router is able to match the requested URL with a specific ContentBundle's Content stored in the database;
-- The retrieved content's information is used to determine which controller to pass it on to, and which template to use.
+* The retrieved content's information is used to determine which controller to pass it on to, and which template to use;
-- As configured, the retrieved content is passed to ContentBundle's ContentController, which will handle it and render AcmeMainBundle's layout.html.twig.
+* As configured, the retrieved content is passed to ContentBundle's ``ContentController``, which will handle it and render AcmeMainBundle's ``layout.html.twig``.

 Again, this is simplified view of a very simple CMS built on top of Symfony CMF.
 To fully understand all the possibilities of the CMF, a careful look into